HackedCustomer/Kanjozoku-Hack-iOS/README.md

 game version tested on:
 -1.0.5 (Latest as of 2/2/23)
+       (should work on every version)

 works on:
 -iOS 10 - iOS 16 (Latest)
- (it works on every iOS version that the game supports)

 requirements:
--Jailbroken device
+-A jailbroken device
--Filza
+-Filza needs to be installed

 warning before installation:
-a saved file hack is meant to replace your data with a hacked save file meaning your data will be completely lost and you will start from zero. it is highly recommended that you create a backup "save.data" file.
+-a saved file hack is meant to replace your data with a hacked save file meaning your data will be completely lost and you will start from zero. it is highly recommended that you create a backup "save.data" file.

 installation: